The Stone Keeper

 Ben Raterman

-Ben Raterman writes from Virginia surrounded by trees, next to a stream that falls into a lazy river—when it’s wet.
+Ben Raterman writes from Virginia surrounded by trees, next to a stream that ambles to a lazy river—when it’s wet.
+His short stories have appeared in several publications.
+His novel, “Speak to Me”, was published in March 2024.